Global Justice MGA class

 Description: This seminar will deal with selected issues in Aboriginal law and policy.
 It is intended to bring together law students and students of public policy, and to broaden the perspective of both potential lawyers and policy makers.
 The topics will include:

-*This course has 5 spots for MGA students.
+*There are 5 spots for MGA students

 GLA2082H Topics in Innovation III: Innovation & the Energy Transition